RazoomGD/geode-save-level-data-api/README.md

   - You can enable the **debug mode** in mod settings to preview the text object at {0,0} coordinates

 - On `PlayLayer` you have a **read-only** access to the text object data:
-  - Text object data is loaded with the level, **BUT** since the level is loaded asynchronously and in batches, it is **NOT** available in `PlayLayer::init`.
-First place data is available is `PlayLayer::createObjectsFromSetupFinished`
+  - Text object data is loaded with the level, **BUT** since the level is loaded asynchronously and in batches, data is **NOT ALWAYS** available in `PlayLayer::init`.
+First place data is available is `PlayLayer::createObjectsFromSetupFinished`.
+So, please, get your data like in the example above.
   - Data is read-only
   - Minimum mod version is `v1.0.3`